-If you’re looking to change electricity suppliers or move house, you’ll need your MPAN number to hand.
+If you’re looking to change your electricity supplier or move house, you’ll need your MPAN number to hand.
 Find out what they are and where you can find yours.

-MPAN means ‘Meter Point Administration Number’ and is sometimes known as a ‘Supply number’, ‘S number' or 'electricity supply point number’.
-MPANs are for electricity meters and you can find yours on an old bill usually in a curved rectangle with smaller square and rectangles within it.
+MPAN means ‘Meter Point Administration Number’ and is sometimes known as a ‘Supply number’, ‘S number' or 'electricity supply point number' but shouldn't be confused with your Meter Serial Number (MSN).
+MPANs are used with your electricity meter and you can find it on one of your old electricity bills, usually in a curved rectangle with smaller square and rectangles within it.

-MPANs contain a series of smaller sequences of numbers that include; a profile class, meter time switch code, line loss factor, the distributor ID, meter point ID number and a check digit.
+MPANs contain a series of smaller sequences of numbers that are used to identify your electricity supply, crucial when looking to move to a new supplier, This Meter Point Administration Number MPAN contains the following data; a profile class, meter time switch code, line loss factor, the distributor ID, meter point ID number and a check digit.

 Find your MPAN online

 We understand your meter installation may have been in the 1990s and stickers may have faded.
 You can access your MPAN number online on the UK Power website.
 You’ll need to enter your address and take down the number of your regional distributor which, you can also find on the site.